_Performers – Szeryng

 Either way, the sound of the orchestra is where this record falls short.

 It’s congested, thin and shrill in places.
 The right copy of Heifetz’s performance on LSC 1992 is a much better record overall.
-Some may prefer Szeryng’s way with this famous piece, which, as a matter of taste, is fine by us of course.
+Some may prefer Szeryng’s way with this famous piece, which, as a matter of taste, is fine by us.

-If you’re listening for just the performance and the sound of the violin, you may find this record to be more acceptable.
+If you’re listening for just the performance and the sound of the violin, you may find this record to be more acceptable than we did.

 Tchaikovsky / Violin Concerto / Szeryng – Munch